-Note that $\tilde \kappa(x)$ is a sum of convex functions and therefore also convex.
-Consequently, the estimate~(\ref{eqn:box:jointMAPtoCost}) is in the interval $[a, b]$ if and only if the global minimum of $\tilde \kappa(x)$ is in the interval $[a, b]$.
-This, in turn, is satisfied if and only if
+Note that $\tilde \kappa(x)$ is a sum of convex functions and therefore convex itself.
+Consequently, the estimate~(\ref{eqn:box:Analysis:EstX}) is in $[a, b]$ if and only if the global minimum of $\tilde \kappa(x)$ is in $[a, b]$.
+The latter holds if and only if

 i.e.,

 which boils down to~(\ref{eqn:box:HardCondition}).